 The development of this action plan has been a year-long journey, while participating in the Ki Futures program—a comprehensive, international coaching and training program designed for the cultural sector by the non-profit organization Ki Culture.

-We would like to thank the Teiger Foundation and the Helen Frankenthaler Foundation for their financial support of the Nevada Museum of Art’s sustainability initiatives.
+We would like to thank nZero, the Teiger Foundation, and the Helen Frankenthaler Foundation for their financial support of the sustainability initiatives at the Nevada Museum of Art.

-The sustainability action plan and statement has been developed by the Museum’s Green Team which includes the following staff members: Bonnie Blair, Savannah Chappell, Apsara DiQuinzio, Sara Frantz, Chelsey Lundin, Chris Martin, and Ela Zawadzka.
+The Sustainability Action Plan and statement has been developed by the Museum Green Team which includes the following staff members: Bonnie Blair, Savannah Chappell, Apsara DiQuinzio, Rebecca Eckland, Sara Frantz, Nisha Hallert, Chelsey Lundin, Chris Martin, Claire Muñoz, Jerod Rivera, Colin Robertson, Bridget Sullivan, and Ela Zawadzka.